Jagoda11/my-project-template/README.md

 - `clean`: 🧽 Removes the `node_modules` directory and `package-lock.json` file.
 - `prepare`: 🐾 Sets up Husky for managing git hooks.

+## 🤖 GitHub Actions Workflows

+This template includes several GitHub Actions workflows that automate various tasks:

+- `ci.yml`: Runs your project's continuous integration (CI) tasks.
+- `close-merged-pull-requests.yml`: Automatically closes pull requests that have been merged.
+- `close-stale-issues-and-prs.yml`: Closes stale issues and pull requests.
+- `label-new-pull-requests.yml`: Automatically adds labels to new pull requests.
+- `thank-contributors-on-issue-close.yml`: Thanks contributors when an issue they commented on is closed.
+- `welcome-new-pull-requests.yml`: Posts a welcome message on new pull requests.
+- `welcome.yml`: Posts a welcome message on new issues.

+These workflows use the `secrets.GITHUB_TOKEN` secret, which GitHub automatically creates for every repository.
+You can create a personal access token and add it as a secret in your repository.
+For more information, see [Creating and storing encrypted secrets](https://docs.github.com/en/actions/reference/encrypted-secrets).

 ## 📚 Frameworks Guide